What You Should Know

 Other names: Shield Dapperling, Shaggy-Stalked Parasol.

-Saprobic; growing scattered or gregariously in forest litter; found under conifers; late summer and fall; North American distribution uncertain (see discussion above).
-The illustrated and described collections are from high elevations in Colorado.
+Saprobic; growing scattered or gregariously in forest litter; found under conifers; late summer and fall; North American distribution uncertain.

 3-7 cm; nearly round in the button stage, expanding to broadly bell-shaped or nearly flat in age; soft; dry; fibrillose and appressed-fibrillose overall, with small, soft scales near the margin; occasionally with a bald center; dull orangish brown to brownish or beige; usually fairly evenly colored, but occasionally with a slightly darker center; the margin hung with whitish veil tatters.